Dr. Ara B. Dopsis has an idea he thinks will be a boon to agricul... | Channels for Pearson+

 Dr. Ara B. Dopsis has an idea he thinks will be a boon to agriculture.
 He wants to create the 'pomato,' a hybrid between a tomato (Lycopersicon esculentum) that has 12 chromosomes and a potato (Solanum tuberosum) that has 48 chromosomes.
 Dr. Dopsis is hoping his new pomato will have tuber growth like a potato and the fruit production of a tomato.
 He joins a haploid gamete from each species to form a hybrid and then induces doubling of chromosome number.
-How many chromosomes will the hybrid have before chromosome doubling?
+Will this hybrid be infertile?

 Master Duplications with a bite sized video explanation from Kylia GoodnerStart learning